TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

 .. note::

-   This stands for a general advice or hint.
+   This stands for a piece of general advice or hint.

 .. tip::